stefanomondino/SMQuickRestKit/README.md

 *   Full integration with RestKit
 *   Seamless integration with MagicalRecord and CoreData
-* 	Setup your mappings at startup (in the AppDelegate) and never think again about them
+* 	Setup your mappings at startup (in the AppDelegate) and never think again about them again

 Installation
 ============

 Installation is handled by CocoaPods.
-Add this line to your podfile
+Add this line to your podfile (I'll submit a pull request to the main repository as soon as possible)

 	pod 'SMQuickRestKit',:git => 'https://github.com/stefanomondino/SMQuickRestKit.git', :branch => 'master'